-According to the San Antonio Express News teen driver originally charged with two counts of felony manslaughter for his role in an auto accident that killed a mother and her son has been found guilty of two counts of misdemeanor reckless driving.
+According to the San Antonio Express News teen driver originally charged with two counts of felony manslaughter for his role in an auto accident in San Antonio that killed a mother and her son has been found guilty of two counts of misdemeanor reckless driving.

 About the Fatal San Antonio Car Accident